Programs! Get your programs! In this article, we’re going to take a look at the default mode network (DMN), also known as the default state network.

 Do you meditate?
-The practice of meditation has significant mental health benefits and is well known to reduce activity in the DMN.
-Monitoring the activity of the DMN may also serve as a useful biomarker for assessing the impact of meditation practice [15 & 16].
+The practice of meditation has significant mental health benefits and is known to reduce activity in the DMN.
+Monitoring the activity of the DMN may also serve as a useful biomarker for assessing the impact of meditation practices [15,16].
 There are many ways to meditate.
-Dr. Ted’s favorite (and easy way to start) is to find a quiet place, close your eyes and observe your thoughts arise and pass away.
-Try it for 30 seconds and then a minute, and then 10.
+Dr. Ted’s favorite (and easy way to start) is to find a quiet place, close your eyes, and observe your thoughts arise and pass.
+Try it for 30 seconds, and then a minute, and then 10.

 Do you flow?
-The DMN is also implicated in ‘flow states’ – the mental state when we are in full task engagement.
-During flow states, there are low levels of self-referential thinking and activity in regions of the DMN is reduced (mFC and amygdala) when compared with conditions of boredom or overload .
+The DMN is also implicated in "flow states" – the mental state when we are in full task engagement.
+During flow states, there are low levels of self-referential thinking , and activity in regions of the DMN is reduced (mFC and amygdala) when compared to conditions of boredom or overload .

 Do you exercise?
-Exercise also decrease DMN activity.
+Exercise also decreases DMN activity.
 Maybe that’s why many studies have shown that exercise works just as well as antidepressant medications for many people!

 The Influence of Psychedelics on the DMN

-Research has shown that psilocybin (the psychedelic compound found in ‘magic mushrooms’) brings about profound changes in consciousness in humans .
-Using functional MRI (magnetic resonance imaging) – a type of test that detects brain activity by measuring changes in blood flow – scientists have noted decreased blood flow, and therefore brain activity, in hub regions including the thalamus and anterior and posterior cingulate cortex.
+Research has shown that psilocybin (the psychedelic compound found in "magic mushrooms") brings about profound changes in consciousness in humans .
+Using functional MRI, scientists have noted decreased blood flow, and therefore brain activity, in hub regions including the thalamus as well as anterior and posterior cingulate cortex.
 The magnitude of the decreased activity was related to the intensity of the subjective effects of psilocybin, suggesting that the decreased activity and connectivity in the DMN brings about a state of unconstrained cognition .

 Other psychedelics have also been investigated within the context of the DMN.
-Lysergic acid diethylamide (LSD, or ‘acid’) administration decreased connectivity between the parahippocampus and retrosplenial cortex, and this was associated with ratings of ‘ego-dissolution’ and ‘altered meaning’, suggesting that this circuit is responsible in part for the maintenance of ‘self’ or ‘ego’ as detailed above.
+Lysergic acid diethylamide (LSD or "acid") administration decreased connectivity between the parahippocampus and retrosplenial cortex, which was associated with ratings of "ego-dissolution" and "altered meaning," suggesting that this circuit is responsible in part for the maintenance of "self" or "ego" , as detailed above.

-At Troscriptions, we define enlightenment as the freedom from the illusion of the self.
-And the self as verb and not a noun… in that you are “selfing” all the time (stories, programs, thoughts, feelings, emotions).
+Here at Troscriptions, we define enlightenment as freedom from the illusion of the self.
+And we mean "the self" as a verb and not a noun… in that you are “selfing” all the time (stories, programs, thoughts, feelings, emotions).
 And the seat of all this “selfing” is happening in the DMN!